 How will AI-generated content rank in Google?
 Will it be penalized?
 Will the market become even more saturated with low-quality work?

 We have yet to find all the answers (yet), but there is one thing we do know.
-If everyone has the same shortcuts, investing time and energy into long-term tactics like link-building are a means to stand out.
+If everyone has the same shortcuts, investing time and energy into long-term tactics like link-building is a means to stand out.

 Image by Gerd Altmann